OrleansContrib/Orleans.Http/readme.md

 http://localhost:8080/grain/IGrainInterface/PrimaryKey/MethodName/ClassPrefix/?parameter=value
 ```

-paramters are serialized as JSON.
+parameters are serialized as JSON.

-grains with compound keys should supply the keys with comma separation:
+compound keys should supply be supplied with comma separation (I hope you don't use commas in your key name!):

 ```
 http://localhost:8080/grain/IGrainInterface/1234,abc/MethodName/ClassPrefix/?argument=value